Pressure Cooker Pinto Beans in Tex-Mex Broth

 - Salt and pepper to taste.

-2. Saute the aromatics: Put the bacon in the pressure cooker pot over low heat, and cook until has rendered its fat and is crispy and brown, about 10 minutes.
+- Sauté the aromatics: Put the bacon in the pressure cooker pot over low heat, and cook until has rendered its fat and is crispy and brown, about 10 minutes.
 Remove the bacon to a paper towel lined plate with a slotted spoon, leaving as much of the bacon fat behind as possible.
 (There should be 1 to 2 tbsp of fat left in the pan; if there is a lot less, add a little vegetable oil.)
-Turn the heat up to medium, add the onion, sprinkle with 1/2 tsp kosher salt, and saute until translucent, about 5 minutes.
+Turn the heat up to medium, add the onion, sprinkle with ½ tsp kosher salt, and sauté until the onions soften, about 5 minutes.
 Make a hole in the middle of the onions and add the garlic and cumin; let sit in the pan for 1 minute or until you can smell the garlic cooking, then stir into the onions.
 Cook, stirring, for 2 more minutes, then add the chipotle and stir.

-3. Cook the pinto beans: Rinse the pinto beans, drain, and add to the pressure cooker.
+- Cook the pinto beans: Drain the pinto beans, rinse, and add to the pressure cooker.
 Pour in the water, then stir in the bay leaf and lard.
 Lock the lid on the pressure cooker, increase the heat to high, and bring the cooker up to high pressure.
-(Read the fine pressure cooker manual for how this works with your particular cooker).
-Reduce the heat to maintain the pressure, and cook at high pressure for 15 minutes.
+Cook at high pressure for 15 minutes on a stovetop PC/18 minutes electric PC.
 Turn off the heat, and quick release the pressure in the cooker.
-Remove the lid carefully, opening away from you – even when it’s not under pressure, the steam in the cooker is very hot.
+Remove the lid carefully, opening away from you - even when it's not under pressure, the steam in the cooker is very hot.
 Discard the bay leaf, and stir in the reserved bacon.
+(Or, cook under pressure for 12 minutes stovetop/15 minutes electric, then let the pressure come down naturally for about 15 minutes.)

 Robb Walsh The Tex-Mex Grill and Backyard Barbacoa Cookbook